ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 where messageData is the data object to send.
 The optional messageContext parameter supports per-message properties and is described in {{message-props}}.
-The optional reqRef can be used to match requests and responses for requests/response style protocols and is described in {{connection-pooling}}.
+The optional reqRef can be used to match requests and responses for requests/response style protocols and is described in {{pooled-conn}}.
 The optional endOfMessage parameter supports partial sending and is described in
 {{send-partial}}.